- In Colosseum City Pass Omnia Card

 How does the Omnia Card Rome work?

-The Omnia Vatican & Rome Card is a 72-hour sightseeing pass that gives the holder free entry to top attractions in Rome and the Vatican City.
-It includes fast-track entry, a hop-on-hop-off bus tour, free guidebook and a travel card for public transport.
-It’s tailor-made to save visitors to Rome both time and money while sightseeing in the Eternal City.
+The Omnia Vatican & Rome Card is a 72 hours sightseeing pass that gives the holder free entry to top attractions in Rome and the Vatican City.

 What makes the Omnia Vatican & Rome Card unique compared to other Rome city passes, is that it includes free entry to the Vatican Museums with Sistine Chapel.
-As a bonus, you’ll get an audio guide for St Peter’s Basilica while entering this great church through a dedicated entrance.

-Who is the Omnia Card good for?
+For who is the Omnia Card good for?

 1. First time visitors